 102. URBAN SOCIOLOGY.-The study of the ecology and problems of the modern city as they affect the social relations of its inhabitants and the surrounding region.

 Three times a week.
 Credit, three semester hours.
 Alternates with Sociology 104.
-Offered in 1941-1942.
+Not offered in 1942-1943.

 104. Rural Sociology.-The study of the social relationships and problems of the rural communities with special reference to the changing situations.